Search for contained neutrino events at energies above 30 TeV in 2 years of data (released 21 Nov 2013)

 Included in the download are the following files:

 - effective_areas.zip - contains the neutrino effective areas (see Fig. 7A) for the individual neutrino flavors after analysis cuts.
-Versions of the effective areas for up-going and down-going only events are provided in addition (not shown in the paper).
+Versions of the effective areas for only upgoing and downgoing events and for events in bins of cos(zenith) are provided in addition (not shown in the paper).

 - eventsummary.txt - contains the information listed in Table 1 in text file format.
 Event times are given as fractional MJD.